Introduction to Investment Banking

 - Investment bankers work for long hours.
 Work weeks of 70 hours or more are common.

-- Bu barring all the pros and cons the work is extremely interesting for those who work passionately for an investment bank.
+- But barring all the pros and cons the work is extremely interesting for those who work passionately for an investment bank.

 Investment Banking Functions

-- Mergers & Acquisitions – Investment bank helps in facilitating the M&A deals between various firms.
-Thus an Investment Banks advises buyers and sellers on valuations, negotiation, pricing and structuring as well as procedures and implementations.
+- Mergers & Acquisitions – Investment bank helps in facilitating M&A deals between various firms.
+Thus an Investment Bank advises buyers and sellers on valuations, negotiation, pricing, and structuring as well as procedures and implementations.

-- Sales & Trading – Investment Banks helps in matching up buyers and sellers as well as buys and sells securities out of their own account to facilitate the trading of securities.
+- Sales & Trading – Investment Banks help in matching up buyers and sellers as well as buying and selling securities out of their own account to facilitate the trading of securities.

 Investment Bank Organizational Structure

-Investment banks are split up into three main offices- front office, middle office, and back office.
+Investment banks are split into three main offices- front office, middle office, and back office.